emanuelebeozzo/IoTSecureUpdate/SUIT-Tool/README.md

 The repository is organized as follows:
 * the `bin` folder contains the files needed to install the tool and a small example to test the basic functionalities;
-* the `example` folder contains a set of examples used for testing and a script to generate, sign and parse the manifests of the examples in the folder.
-It also includes some SBOMs used in the examples;
-* the `suit-tool` folder contains the actual codebase of the tool;
+* the `suit-tool` folder contains the actual codebase of the tool.
-* the `tests` folder contains the result of the tested example on a Raspberry Pi 4b (quad-core ARM Cortex-A72 processor running at 1.5 GHz and 2 GB of RAM).

 # Installing